 There was tension over these mandates, since local governments do not themselves, even in cases where officials are pro-development in orientation, undertake development themselves but merely approve or facilitate the private sector in its pursuit of construction projects.
 Moreover, in some jurisdictions, neither the existing population nor the politicians who represent them see unbridled development as a benefit to the community.

-In seeking to accommodate both former Governor Jerry Brown and current Governor Gavin Newsom and the California legislature in their desire to redress the perception of the state’s housing crisis, the California Department of Housing and Community Development has pushed for local jurisdictions to adhere to the developmental mandates derived through the survey of housing needs carried out throughout the state.
+In seeking to accommodate both former Governor Jerry Brown and current Governor Gavin Newsom and the California legislature in their desire to redress the state’s perceived housing crisis, the California Department of Housing and Community Development has pushed for local jurisdictions to adhere to the developmental mandates derived through the survey of housing needs carried out throughout the state.
 Collated into a document given the title Regional Housing Needs Allocation, those figures provide the basis of the mandates that state officials impose on all jurisdictions, including cities and unincorporated county areas in California, demands that those entities include in their general plans and zoning codes an accommodation of the number of dwelling units specified in the assessment, meaning each city must allow the construction of at least the number of homes the state says is its share of the burden to meet housing demand statewide.

 In this way, in what is widely seen, both positively and negatively, as a daring social experiment, the State of California has, through Government Code §65580, required each municipality in the state to assist in alleviating the homelessness crisis by complying with what the California Department of Housing and Community Development deems to be each city’s housing responsibility.